redhat-cop/uncontained.io/docs/new_articles.md

-# Proposing a new guide
+# Proposing a new articles

 Thanks for your interest in suggesting a new uncontained.io guide!
 Your suggestions help us decide what to work on next.

-## If you'd like to propose a new guide:
+## If you'd like to propose a new articles

 1. **[Open an issue](https://github.com/redhat-cop/uncontained.io/issues)** with your suggestion.
 Please explain:
   * Why the topic is broadly useful to uncontained.io contributors